Lincolnshire: Tourism

 Nature is an attraction for many tourists: the south-east of the county is mainly fenland that attracts many species of birds, as do the national nature reserves at Gibraltar Point, Saltfleetby-Theddlethorpe and Donna Nook, which also contains a large grey seal colony which is popular with visitors.

-The market towns of the Lincolnshire Wolds Louth, Alford, Horncastle, Caistor and Spilsby are also attractive, with several having historically important buildings, such as Alford Manor House, St James' Church and Bolingbroke Castle.
+The market towns of the Lincolnshire Wolds, Louth, Alford, Horncastle, Caistor and Spilsby are also attractive, with several having historically important buildings, such as Alford Manor House, St James' Church, Louth and Bolingbroke Castle.
 The Wolds are popular for cycling and walking, with regular events such as the Lincolnshire Wolds Walking Festival.

 The city of Lincoln is home to many tourist attractions including Lincoln Castle, Lincoln Cathedral, The Engine Shed, Steep Hill, International Bomber Command Centre and Guildhall and Stonebow among other historical landmarks and listed buildings.
-The city acts as one of the many tourist centres in the East Midlands Region.
+The city is one of the many tourist centres in the East Midlands Region.

 Culture

-Lincolnshire is a rural area where the pace of life is generally much slower than in much of the United Kingdom.
+Lincolnshire has a rustic culture.
 Due to the large distances between the towns, many villages have remained very self-contained, with many still having shops, pubs, local halls and local chapels and churches, offering a variety of social activities for residents.
 Fishing (in the extensive river and drainage system in the fens) and shooting are popular activities.
 A lot of the culture in Lincoln itself is based upon its history.
-The Collection is an archaeological museum and art gallery in Lincoln.
-Lincoln Cathedral also plays a large part in Lincoln's culture, playing host to many events throughout the year, from concert recitals to indoor food markets.
+Lincoln Museum is an archaeological museum and art gallery in Lincoln.
+Lincoln Cathedral also plays a large part in Lincoln's culture, hosting many events throughout the year, from concert recitals to indoor food markets.

 A Lincolnshire tradition was that front doors were used for only three things: a new baby, a bride, and a coffin.

+Urban areas

+While Lincolnshire maintains a rural setting, certain parts of the county form urban areas around its larger settlements or growing centres.
+Such as, Grimsby-Cleethorpes form the largest urban area in the county with a population of 137,021.
+The second largest urban area is Lincoln which incorporates the town of North Hykeham and villages of Bracebridge Heath and Waddington.
+The population of the urban area was recorded at 129,305.
+Other urban areas include Scunthorpe which includes the town of Bottesford and had a population of 81,286, Grantham (46,778) Boston (45,339), Spalding (35,064), Skegness (26,065) and Gainsborough (22,913).

 People

 Those born in Lincolnshire are sometimes given the nickname of Yellowbellies (often spelt "Yeller Bellies", to reflect the pronunciation of the phrase by the typical Lincolnshire farmer).
-The origin of this term is debated, but is most commonly believed to derive from the uniform of the 10th Regiment of Foot (later the Lincolnshire Regiment) which featured yellow facings.
+The origin of this term is debated but is most commonly believed to derive from the uniform of the 10th Regiment of Foot (later the Lincolnshire Regiment) which featured yellow facings.
 For this reason, the coat of arms of Lincolnshire County Council is supported by two officers of the regiment.

-Notable people

-The following list of notable people associated with Lincolnshire is arranged chronologically by date of birth.